 You may be eligible if you've reached State Pension age, were receiving PIP or DLA for adults (and were born on or after 8 April 1948) and have the same ongoing health issue or disability.
 You could speak to a benefits adviser for more guidance or email advice@carersuk.org

 For anyone with a terminal illness, there are special rules that apply to help make the application process easier and quicker.
+See page 15 for more information.

 What if you're under 16?